-The growth in wages has been slow in comparison and unaffordability issues can be seen in the UK due to growing expenses on home relative to the wages, at the same time as the low mortgage rate has been supporting new buyers to seek opportunities and UK house price news.
+The growth in wages has been slow in comparison, and unaffordability issues can be seen in the UK due to growing expenses on homes relative to the wages; at the same time, the low mortgage rate has been supporting new buyers to seek opportunities and UK house price news.

-According to OECD, the UK housing is 30% overvalued and in terms of rents, it is 38% overvalued against rents.
-The most expensive regions are in the South East and London that is almost 64% overvalued for first-time buyers (Nationwide data).
+According to OECD, UK housing is 30% overvalued, and in terms of rents, it is 38% overvalued against rents.
+The most expensive regions are in the South East and London, which is almost 64% overvalued for first-time buyers (Nationwide data).

-Liverpool and Cardiff had the highest growth, and Bristol annual growth rate was highest in southern England.
-It is believed in the southern cities the increase in supply had been compounding the downward pressure, while, the demand has been weak, alternatively, the northern cities continue to depict growth as the sales clear the supplies fast, which has been supporting average price growth.
+Liverpool and Cardiff had the highest growth, and Bristol's annual growth rate was the highest in southern England.
+It is believed in the southern cities, the increase in supply had been compounding the downward pressure, while the demand has been weak; alternatively, the northern cities continue to depict growth as the sales clear the supplies fast, which has been supporting the average price growth.

-To find out more about new opportunities in the UK real estate markets, click Hamilton International Estates (www.hamiltoninternationalestates.com).
+For new opportunities in the UK real estate markets, click Hamilton International Estates (www.hamiltoninternationalestates.com).